rougier/dana/doc/connection.rst

 In this case, the given kernel is interpreted as a prototype kernel for a single target unit that is to be used for every other unit.
-To do this, when the connection is created, a new matrix is built such that any target unit reveices the output of the prototype kernel multiplied by the source unit and its immediate neighborood (that span the kernel size) as illustrated on the figure below.
+To do this, when the connection is created, a new matrix is built such that any target unit receives the output of the prototype kernel multiplied by the source unit and its immediate neighborood (that span the kernel size) as illustrated on the figure below.